tumagonx/nwjs_docs_old/Shortcut.md

 _Shortcut API requires node-webkit >= 0.10.0_

 `Shortcut` represents a global keyboard shortcut, also known as system-wide hotkey.
-If register successfully, it works even if your app does *not* have focus.
-Every time the user presses the shortcut registered here, your app will receive an "active" event of the shortcut object.
+If registered successfully, it works even if your app does *not* have focus.
+Every time the user presses the registered shortcut, your app will receive an "active" event of the shortcut object.

 ## Synopsis